-- Increase coordination among various public safety services, such as the Contra Costa Fire Protection District and Sheriff's Office, to ensure appropriate response times can be met related to wildfire, industrial accidents, crime, and other public safety matters. - 2.
-Prioritize the health and safety of Clyde residents in the face of living adjacent to heavy industry and MOTCO. - 3.
+- 1. Prioritize the health and safety of Clyde residents in the face of living adjacent to heavy industry and MOTCO. - 2.
+Enhance the communication network and increase coordination among various public safety services to ensure appropriate response times can be met related to wildfire, industrial accidents, crime, and other public safety matters. - 3.
 Expand access to local and regional parks and recreational facilities, such as the Delta de Anza Regional Trail and future Concord Hills Regional Park. - 4.
-Require new residential development to be compatible with existing architecture to the extent possible and to preserve views of the bay and other natural landscapes.
+Require new residential development to be compatible with existing architecture to the extent possible, and to plant trees while preserving views of the bay and other natural landscapes.